doddlesoft/shopper/docs/integrations/api/items.md

 }
 ```

-If your request succeeds, the newly created item will be returned in the response body.
+If your request succeeds, the new item will be returned in the response body.

 <!-- lineNumbers: false -->
 ```json